Gabie-of-the-Bo/skwid-language/README.md

 Of course, we can omit the arguments and just type ```++``` to get a lambda that sums three elements.

+You may have noticed that arguments are always separated by commas and that there seems to be no mandatory spaces.
+To be exact, **there cannot be any spaces**, since the Skwid compiler will automatically remove them.

 ### Variables

 Now comes the beautiful world of variables, which are more like kind of named placeholders.
 Let's imagine that we want to return a function that substracts a number from two.
 We would do it like this: